UPDATED: December 26, 2019

 However, you still need to block cold drafts from coming in your coop.
 Drafts and moisture impair a chickens’ ability to maintain a dry, warm cocoon of air that they need for their well-being in the wintertime.

-Another thing to do is to lay down straw in the run to give your flock some warmth.
+Another thing you can do is lay down straw in the run to give your flock some warmth.
 You can also put down straw over snow, since chickens are not big fans of walking in the snow.

 Also, their wattles and combs can be susceptible to frostbite.
 You can protect them with petroleum jelly or Green Goo, which is another great product that works for all sorts of cuts and scrapes too.